-This Program provides student orientation to the sonography program and serves as an introduction to the profession of diagnostic medical sonography and the role of a sonographer in the current health care delivery system with emphasis on basic ultrasound practices and procedures.
-This Program also prepares the student for a transition into practice-covering expectations in various clinical settings, continuing education, sonography specialties, and career options.
+This course provides student orientation to the sonography program and serves as an introduction to the profession of diagnostic medical sonography and the role of a sonographer in the current health care delivery system with emphasis on basic ultrasound practices and procedures.
+This course also prepares the student for a transition into practice-covering expectations in various clinical settings, continuing education, sonography specialties, and career options.
 Review of Basic Mathematics is studied towards the end of the Program.

-DSM 102 MEDICAL TERMINOLOGY, ANATOMY AND PHYSIOLOGY (160 HRS / 10.7 CREDITS)
+DSM 102 MEDICAL TERMINOLOGY, ANATOMY AND PHYSIOLOGY (LECTURE: 120 HOURS | LAB: 40 HOURS | PREREQUISITE: NONE)

-This Program provides the student basic understanding of medical terms including building blocks, prefixes, suffixes, root words, spelling, definitions, pronunciations particularly those used in the field of sonography.
+This course provides the student basic understanding of medical terms including building blocks, prefixes, suffixes, root words, spelling, definitions, pronunciations particularly those used in the field of sonography.
 The student studies the structure and function of the human body system, specialties related to each system, pathogenesis, diagnostic and treatment procedures and infection control.